refinedev/refine/documentation/docs/api-references/hooks/table/useTable.md

 ```

 :::tip
-When multiple sorting is made, `multiple` value we had given to the `sorter` property specifies the priority of this column in sorting.
+When using multiple sorting, `multiple` value we had given to the `sorter` property specifies the priority of this column in sorting.
 :::

 <div style={{textAlign: "center"}}>